bootchk/gimpBuildContainers/readme.md

 ## Finally, cleaning up

-Don't forget to commit and push any changes to the gimp repo in the work directory!!!
+Don't forget to commit and push any changes you made in the gimp repo in the work directory!!!
-My origin is a personal gimp clone on gitlab.gnome.org.
-I push to that origin, and submit MR's from there.

 When you are done, you can simply delete the containers (in a hidden file):